BestTimesToVisit.com Logo

 Rental Car

-Cost:Typically NZD $50-$100 per day, depending on the vehicle type and rental company.
+Cost:Starts from NZD $50 per day, depending on car type and rental company.

-Tip:Book in advance, especially during peak season (December-February).
+Tip:Book well in advance, especially during peak season (December-February).
 Familiarize yourself with New Zealand's driving laws – they drive on the left!
-Watch out for one-lane bridges, common in rural areas; give way to oncoming traffic.
+Watch out for unsealed roads if venturing off the main highways.
 Apps like 'Waze' or 'Google Maps' are essential for navigation.
-Avoid picking up a car at the airport if you're staying in the city center for a few days, as parking can be expensive and difficult.
+Avoid picking up a car at the airport if you're staying in the city for a few days, as parking can be a challenge and expensive.

 Rotorua Cityride Buses

-Rotorua's public bus system, operated by Cityride, connects the city center with various suburbs and key attractions like the Redwood Forest and the Polynesian Spa.
+Rotorua's public bus system, operated by Cityride, connects the city center with surrounding suburbs and some key attractions like the Redwood Forest and Te Puia.
 It's a budget-friendly option for getting around the main urban areas.

-Cost:NZD $3.50 per single trip, with daily and weekly passes available.
-Exact change is required if paying cash.
+Cost:NZD $2.50 per single trip, with daily and weekly passes available.

-Taxis and ride-sharing services like Uber and Ola are readily available in Rotorua, offering convenient door-to-door transport.
-They are ideal for shorter trips within the city, late-night travel, or when you have luggage.
+Taxis and ride-sharing services like Uber are available in Rotorua for direct point-to-point travel.
+They are a good option for shorter trips within the city, late-night travel, or when you need to get somewhere quickly without a car.

-Cost:Metered taxi fares start around NZD $4-$5, with additional charges per kilometer.
-Uber/Ola prices vary based on demand but are generally competitive.
+Cost:Metered taxi fares start around NZD $3-4, with additional charges per kilometer.
+Uber prices vary based on demand.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.